allison-johnson/sinatra-practice-it/notes.md

 Complete
 - add checkboxes to Create Question form so teachers can select from existing topics
 - create new topic
-- show page for indivdual topic
+- show page for individual topic
+- show page for individual question